Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 Canada: Become a state or face tariffs

-In the weeks before the Davos conference, Trump made clear he hopes to expand US borders in the coming years, bringing the Panama Canal and Greenland under Washington’s control.
+In the weeks ahead of the Davos conference, Trump made clear he hopes to expand the US’s borders in the coming years, bringing the Panama Canal and Greenland under its control.

 At a news conference this month, Trump even refused to rule out “military or economic coercion” in his pursuit of those two territories.